-Georgina Perkins Hunt's high alpine paintings represent her adventures in the Canadian Rockies and then her winter studio work.
-High ridges and rock fall are seen from the vantage point of an artist who has been there, scrambling, climbing and taking in the vast vistas from the mountain top.
-Her interest in light and chiaroscuro are evident as dramatic light and shadow touches mountain peaks or deep crevasses.
+Throughout her artistic practice, Georgina Perkins Hunt has spent much of her time in high alpine areas.
+High ridges, waterfalls and glacial lakes are seen from the vantage point of an artist who has been there, scrambling, climbing and taking in the vast vistas from the mountain tops.

 Georgina uses light to draw us into her paintings and it is her attention to fleeting moments of quiet calm or dramatic action that keep us entranced.